A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

-The results show that Pointwise-DDPG-TF performs best followed by Pointwise-DDPG-KR.
-Training times involving the listwise ranking model are expected to have the worst values.
-Due to limited hardware settings, we could not finish collecting the results.
-As mentioned in \cite{bagherzadeh2021reinforcement}, the listwise ranking model uses dummy test cases for padding to prevent test cases from being selected repeatedly.
-Nevertheless, dummy test cases can be selected many times when the agent policy is not suitable enough, which increases training time, and will results in months of training.
-It is worth mentioning that, since RL agents are trained offline, the training time does not add any delay to the CI build process.
-Also, with good hardware configurations these results would be improved as the training will take less time.
+The results show that Pointwise-DDPG-SB performs best followed by Pointwise-DDPG-KR.
+Regarding the DQN configurations, similarly, the Stable-baselines framework performs best.
+It is worth mentioning that, since DRL agents are trained offline, the training time does not add any delay to the CI build process.

 In terms of prediction time, as shown in Table \ref{tab:The average of prediction (ranking) time (Seconds) for all cycles across datasets and configurations.
 1} and \ref{tab:The average of prediction (ranking) time (Seconds) for all cycles across datasets and configurations.
-2}, similar to the training time, multiple configurations (pairwise or pointwise) perform well for some of the datasets.
-Based on the post-hoc test, Pairwise-DQN-TF performs best on average followed by Pairwise-DQN-KR.
-In contrast, the listwise ranking model with all algorithms/frameworks feature the worst prediction time.
-The prediction time among pointwise and pairwise configurations goes up to 7 seconds, notably for A2C-PA-TF and A2C-PO-TF, which is non negligible for CI builds.
+2}, similar to the training time, both configurations (pairwise or pointwise) perform well for some of the datasets/frameworks.
+Based on the post-hoc test, Pairwise-DQN-SB performs best on average followed by Pairwise-DQN-KR.
+The prediction time among pointwise and pairwise configurations goes up to 11 seconds, notably for Pairwise-DQN-TF, which is non-negligible for CI builds.

 The last three rows of Table \ref{tab:apfdandnrpa} and \ref{tab:apfdandnrpa2} show the averages and standard deviations of baselines configurations in terms of NRPA and APFD values collected from \cite{bagherzadeh2021reinforcement}, for the datasets on which they were originally experimented.
-Tables \ref{tab:Pairwise-A2C-SB and Baselines}, \ref{tab:Pairwise-DQN-KR and Baselines}, and \ref{tab:Pairwise-A2C-TF and Baselines} show the results of CLE between the best configuration of each framework and selected baselines for all datasets, to assess the effect size of differences.
+Tables \ref{tab:Pairwise-A2C-SB and Baselines}, \ref{tab:Pairwise-DQN-KR and Baselines}, and \ref{tab:Pairwise-A2C-TF and Baselines} show the results of CLES between the best configuration of each framework and selected baselines for all datasets, to assess the effect size of differences.